dmbarbour/glas/docs/GlasDesign.md

 ## Program Model

-Concretely, a Glas program is represented by a list of operators.
-Operators are represented by variant data.
+Concretely, a Glas program is represented by dictionary containing `code:[List, Of, Operators]`.
+This dictionary might also include a namespace and annotations.

 Each operator is parameterized by static references to data ports.
 Operations on independent ports concurrently based on available input and readiness of readers.
 Operators that share ports are implicitly sequenced according to the list.